sahidrajaansari/SummifyAi-an-automatic-text-summarizer/README.md

      ```

 3. **Backend Setup**
-   Navigate to the `Backend` directory and set up the environment variables:
-   - Create a `.env` file with the following variables:
+   - Create a `.env` file in the `Backend` directory with:
      ```
      MONGODB_URI=<Your MongoDB URI>
-     PORT=<Port number for the backend server>
+     PORT=<Port number>
      MODEL_API_URL=<URL of the model API>
      ```
-   - Install dependencies and start the backend server:
+   - Install dependencies and start the server:
      ```sh
      cd Backend
      npm install